-- Design, research and construct a variety of textiles products inspired by a specific focus - Present ideas through sketching and colouring (by hand or computer). - Experiment and investigate a variety of resources and technologies. - Examine sustainability and the environmental impact of textiles.
+- Design, research, and construct a variety of textiles products inspired by a specific focus, from landscapes to couture fashion. - Document and communicate their design ideas and experiences through graphically sketching and engaging with a variety of ICT applications. - Experiment and investigate a variety of resources and technologies.